winterthediplomat/Teca/README.md

 Teca
 ====

-A simple static image gallery generator.
+A simple static -and configurable- image gallery generator.

 Installation and Usage
 ===